Well, it looks like Governor Nixon has ordered the National Guard to scram.

 How does a struggle in a car happen?

-Somebody explain this to me.
+Somebody explained this to me.

-And how does the cop end up with his eye socket blown out, sitting in the car?
+And how does the cop end up with his eye socket blown out sitting in the car?

-What did the cop beat himself up with his handheld microphone on the two-way radio?
+Did the cop beat himself up with his handheld microphone on the two-way radio?

 No, seriously, how did this happen?